liewteh/challenge-london-mini-guide/challenge-quote-server/README.md

 - Use the same code to serve something other than quotes - maybe revision notes, proverbs, or other data that you want to be reminded about.

-## Challenge: Advanced: Use a library to make random picking easier
+## Challenge: Intermediate: Use a library to make random picking easier

 In the real world, many developers would use a library like [lodash](https://lodash.com/) to make it simpler to do tasks like picking randomly from an array.